-The goal of the informal complaint procedure is to quickly stop inappropriate behavior and facilitate resolution through an informal means, if possible.
-The informal complaint procedure is provided as a less formal option for a student who believes s/he has been unlawfully discriminated or retaliated against.
+The goal of the informal complaint procedure is to promptlyquickly stop inappropriate behavior and facilitate resolution through an informal means, if possible.
+The informal complaint procedure is provided as a less formal option for a student who alleges unlawful discrimnation or retaliation believes s/he has been unlawfully discriminated or retaliated against.
 This informal procedure is not required as a precursor to the filing of a formal complaint.

-The informal process is only available in those circumstances where the parties (the alleged target of the discrimination and individual(s) alleged to have engaged in the discrimination) agree to participate in it.
+The informal process is only available in those circumstances where the Complainant and the Respondent mutually parties (the alleged target of the discrimination and individual(s) alleged to have engaged in the discrimination) agree to participate in it.

-Students who believe that they have been unlawfully discriminated/retaliated against may proceed immediately to the formal complaint process and individuals who seek resolution through the informal procedure may request that the informal process be terminated at any time to move to the formal complaint process.
+The Complainant Students who believe that they have been unlawfully discriminated/retaliated against may proceed immediately to the formal complaint process and individuals who participate in seek resolution through the informal procedure may request that the informal process be terminated at any time to move to the formal complaint process.